Organise own work to meet a dough production schedule in a retail environment

 Guidance for achieving higher grades

 • 💡Use specific examples from your work experience or case studies to illustrate your answers.
-For instance, when discussing customer service, describe a time you dealt with a difficult customer and how you resolved the issue.
+For instance, when describing how you handled a difficult customer, mention the exact steps you took and the outcome.
 This shows practical application of knowledge.

 Common Mistakes